Guide · updated July 2026

 Price the outcome, not the brochure.

 Three questions cut through the category.
-What does year one actually cost? — quote-priced platforms with annual contracts, per-location multipliers and onboarding fees routinely land at 5–10× the self-serve tools.
+What does year one actually cost? — quote-priced platforms with annual contracts, per-location multipliers and onboarding fees routinely land far above the self-serve tools.
 Are AI replies included? — answering every review fast is the core outcome, and on several platforms it's an upsell.
 What else does the money do? — reviews are one leg of reputation; the threads on Reddit and the answers inside ChatGPT are the others.

 If the answer you want is “everything handled, one bill, no contract”, that's the case for Reputably at $99/month.
 If you're a 50-location brand with procurement, book the Birdeye demo.
 Both are the right answer for different businesses — that's the honest version.